glcjr/Gtk4DotNet/README.md

 ### Ubuntu

+if you want to use WebView (WebKitGTK) on Ubuntu 22.04:

+* sudo apt install libwebkitgtk-6.0-dev

+With LibAdwaita

+* sudo apt install libadwaita-1-dev

+Not necessary:
 * sudo apt install libgtk-4-dev

-if you want to use WebView (WebKitGTK):

-* sudo apt install libwebkitgtk-6.0-dev

-* With LibAdwaita

-sudo apt install libadwaita-1-dev

 if you want to use GTK resources
 * sudo apt install libglib2.0-dev-bin

 ## Installation of GTK Schema